top of page

 Common Goals and Outcomes

-Increased variety of foods accepted
+Expanded variety of foods and textures accepted

 More peaceful and enjoyable mealtimes